linewriter1024/simplerpgcards/.github/instructions/general.instructions.md

 * Do not run the frontend
 * Do not start development servers or any processes that would normally run continuously
 * Focus on code changes, file modifications, and documentation updates only
+* Do not ever add changes for debugging.
+I debug manually.